ckc9759/CTF_resources/STEGO/Steganography.md

 `stegsnow` - It is used to hide text in txt files.

 Formats- `stegsnow -C filename` and `stegsnow -C -p 'password' filename`

+`Tweakpng` - It is used to modify the height and width of IHDR in png images.